oroinc/crm/README.md

 - add a default is_unique behavior
 - deal with in, like, etc in queries
 - default fallback (locale, scope) in queries
+- add a "multivalued" parameter to any attribute in order to have multiple values for the same attribute (manufacturer atttibute: several manufacturers, gallery attribute: several images, documentation attribute: several files)